aaronc/fx-clj/README.md

 [![Clojars Project](http://clojars.org/fx-clj/latest-version.svg)](http://clojars.org/fx-clj)

 Alpha quality: there may be lots of breaking changes.
+JDK 8 required.

-## Goals
+## Overview

+A Clojure library for JavaFX 8 with the following goals:

 - Provide convenience functions for creating and modifying JavaFX objects without attempting to completely hide the JavaFX API